 Create a Questionnaire From The Booking Creator

 From the Booking Creator, fill in the mandatory information mentioned above, then click save.
 On the next screen, tap “Client Questionnaire”.

 Building Your Questionnaire

-Set a title and description for your questionnaire, then use the dropdown menus beside each field to choose it’s display options:
+Set a title and description for your questionnaire, then use the checkboxes to select all the questions you would like to include on your questionnaire.

-Check all the boxes of information you would like to know from your client, and then press “send”.
-When your client answers your questionnaire, BOS will automatically populate your event details with this new information your client entered.
+When your client answers your questionnaire, BOS will automatically populate your event details with any new information your client entered.

 This new information is immediately visible to admins and any musician booked for that gig.
 Amazing!
 No more chasing musicians around to give them the gig details.
 They’ll get all the latest info in real time.